parmveerd/ai-robot-vacuum/README.md

 # ai vacuum robot

 The goal in this project is to practice design and implementation of the common search algorithms for intelligent agents in typical environments.
-This assignment is provided in the form of a shell module and you are going to add or modify it to fullfill the following requirements.
+This project is provided in the form of a shell module and you are going to add or modify it to fullfill the following requirements.
 Some of the functions int he module have printout comments saying "students to implement" or such.
 Once you have done that part, remove the print function please.

-1-The setting is as in the last assignment, meaning a 2D grid of rooms among which a random number of them are 'dirty' and there are random number of blocked rooms as well.
-The goal is to use various search algorithms to help the vacuuming robot to go around and clean rooms, as in the last assignment.
+1-The setting is as in the last project, meaning a 2D grid of rooms among which a random number of them are 'dirty' and there are random number of blocked rooms as well.
+The goal is to use various search algorithms to help the vacuuming robot to go around and clean rooms, as in the last project.
 2-You are going to implement 4 searching algorithms: BF Graph, DF Graph, UC, and A*.
 Currently BF Graph Search is partially implemented.
 The tasks are basically to complete and implement all the algorithms.
 3-The way implementation works is that the path is computed when you select the search from the menu and the path is